thomas7392/DOLPHINN/README.md

 ## 3. Optimal Control Problem with DOLPHINN <a name="ocp"></a>

+The DOLPHINN code uses the following theory to solve an optimal control problem with the direct method and a Physics-Informed Neural Network.
+A formal introduction is found in my thesis (or hopefully the publication).
 Consider an optimal control problem

 ```math
 \begin{alignat}{2}